pivotal-cf/areas-of-contribution/collaboration.md

   <li>Strongly facilitates decision-making where there are several conflicting viewpoints</li>

   <li>Knows their blind spots and actively works towards managing them</li>

+  <li>Coaches pivots on how to facilitate conversations and meetings that allow other quieter teammates to share and get recognition for their ideas</li>

   <li>Skillfully speaks up to address exclusionary behaviour in the moment</li>